Editor choice

 Computer Viruses

 When downloaded, a computer virus also rides on other programs' coat-tails and can reproduce and run when the host program is executed.
-It can infect and corrupt files and sometimes cause hard drives to ‘crash’ depending on its design.
-A virus can infect other computers by sending email and/or file exchanges.
+Depending on its design, it can infect and corrupt files and sometimes cause hard drives to ‘crash’.
+A virus can infect other computers through email or file exchanges.

 Worms Attack